 - Set up validation gates: Automated tests before every agent-to-agent handover

-- Document experiences: What works?
+- Document what you learn: What works?
 What doesn't?
 Build a skill library

 Conclusion: The Decisive Question for 2026

-The transformation from manual programming to agent orchestration is not an option – it is already happening.
-The question is not whether, but how quickly your company makes this transition.
+The shift from manual programming to agent orchestration is not optional; it is already under way.
+The question is not whether your company makes this transition, but how quickly.

 The competitive advantage no longer lies in the number of developers, but in the ability to orchestrate AI agents.
-A team of 3 orchestrators with multi-agent systems outperforms a team of 30 traditional developers – in speed, consistency, and innovative power.
+A team of 3 orchestrators running multi-agent systems outperforms a team of 30 traditional developers on speed, consistency, and capacity to innovate.

 Success in 2026 is not measured by replacing humans with machines.
-It is measured by how effectively companies deploy human expertise where it has the greatest strategic leverage:
+It is measured by how effectively companies apply human expertise where it has the greatest strategic leverage:

-- Defining the right problems – machines solve, humans decide what should be solved
+- Defining the right problems — machines solve, humans decide what is worth solving

 - Making architectural decisions — agents implement, humans design